kletobias/kletobias.github.io/_projects/04_questionnaire.md

 ### 14.6

-- Iterate and improve the predicitons of the model through performing the stochastic gradient descent over a specified number of epochs.
+- Iterate and improve the predictions of the model through performing the stochastic gradient descent over a specified number of epochs.